Salary Negotiation with HR - Tips & Examples

 10. Avoid imposter syndrome

 Imposter syndrome occurs when one believes their skills and experience are not valuable during salary negotiations.
-It is important to remember your worth during salary negotiations with HR.
+It is important to remember your worth during salary negotiation with HR.

 Example Of Salary Offer Negotiation Over Mail

-If you wish to start negotiating, you could approach the matter like follows.
+If you wish to start negotiating, you could approach the matter as follows.

 Hello Vinita,